 STIs are diseases passed on through bodily fluids and none of them are very nice.
-Get clued-up on STIs here with info on how to make sure you don't get one, symptoms of the most common ones and what do if you've got one...
+Get clued-up on how to make sure you don't get one, symptoms of the most common ones and what do if you've got one.

-STIs are diseases passed on through bodily fluids, like saliva, blood and sexual fluids (eg. sperm).
+STIs (sexually transmitted infections) are diseases passed on through bodily fluids like saliva, blood and sexual fluids like sperm.
 We get an STI by having sex (including oral sex) with someone who's infected.

 All are unpleasant.
 And can cause lasting damage.
 But most are treatable.
 And preventable.

-Use a condom every time you have sex.
-This is the best protection we have.
+Use a condom every time you have sex - this is the best protection we have.
 Condoms are little latex life savers.
-Never underestimate the power of the Jonny.

 Some couples go to the doctor or clinic for a check up to make sure they are free from infection before having sex without condoms.
-But remember - this check up is useful, but not foolproof: The results are out of date as soon as we sleep with someone new.
+This is a sensible move, but this check up is useful, not foolproof: The results are out of date as soon as we sleep with someone new.

 Remember that STIs are often silent.
 This means that you or your partner may have one and know nothing about it.

 Everyone who is having sex should have an STI screen from time to time.
-Do the decent thing.
-Look after yourself.
+Do the decent thing and look after yourself.

 The symptoms of the most common STIs are: